 Experts recommend carefully evaluating several critical factors before transitioning to a self-hosted help desk tool.
 Technical complexity, maintenance requirements, and initial setup costs remain significant considerations for organizations contemplating this approach.

-Industry analysis suggests that ideal self-hosted help desk tools should offer:
+Industry analysis shows that the best self-hosted help desk tools should offer:

 Robust Security: End-to-end encryption and granular access controls Scalability: Ability to handle increasing support ticket volumes Integration Capabilities: Seamless connections with existing enterprise systems